xbmc/repo-scripts/script.toolbox/Readme.md

 Notes:
-- use "|" to append several builtins
+- use "||" as separator to append several builtins
 - escape stuff in following form: '"$INFO[xxx]"'